What is Inbound Marketing and Why Should I Care About It?

 Stranger: “Hi, I’d like to take a few minutes to tell you about Brand X refrigerators.
 Our fridges keep your stuff as cool as you are.
 Would you like to buy one?”

 You: “But I don’t need a new refrigerator, mine works just fine.”

 Stranger: “Ah yes, but does yours have three crisper drawers and independent temperature control zones?”

 You: “Um, I don’t NEED, nor do I WANT, a new refrigerator.”

 You get the point.
 How would you feel after a phone call like that?
 Unless your refrigerator was actually broken and you were in the market for a new one (when’s the last time you shopped for a fridge?), you would likely feel pretty annoyed.

 But this is how the traditional marketing machine works.
 It’s interruptive and attempts to push products or services on customers.

-Traditional marketing, or as some now call it “Outbound Marketing”, isn’t limited to just cold-calling like the example above.
-It includes any similar tactic where the company is attempting to push their message OUT (far and wide) like trade shows, direct mail, email blasts, and even print (or online) advertising.
+Traditional marketing, or as some now call it, “Outbound Marketing,” isn’t limited to just cold-calling like the example above.
+It includes any similar tactic where the company is attempting to push its message OUT (far and wide), like trade shows, direct mail, email blasts, and even print (or online) advertising.
 The hope is that the message resonates with that needle in a haystack.

-This type of marketing is not only costly, the ROI is relatively low, or can’t be measured at all.
+This type of marketing is not only costly, but the ROI is also relatively low or can’t be measured at all.
 There has to be a better way, right?

 The customer is in control